lix-it/fuzz-factory/Readme.md

 - [ ] build the default dictionary into the binary
 - [ ] add a fuzz metric. e.g. Levenshtein distance
 - [ ] Input a desired fuzz factor on the command line and it will achieve that
+- [ ] Set up fuzz-factors for each column independently